CLRmatchNet: Enhancing Curved Lane Detection with Deep Matching Process: Introduction

 Typically, this procedure incorporates a predefined cost function that takes into account various geometric attributes and classification scores, assigning a score to each GT-prediction pairing.
 A filtering mechanism is then applied to select the most relevant pairings according to their respective scores.
 Modern object detectors employ a variety of cost functions, some relying solely on geometric metrics while others incorporate classification scores.
 Earlier models used fixed thresholds based on cost function scores to distinguish between positive and negative predictions, whereas recent models employ adaptive label assignment strategies that dynamically calculate thresholds for improved performance.

 The formulation of the cost function is of utmost importance, as it directly determines the diagnostic ability of the distribution of matching degrees between pairs.
 A cost function based on classification scores and geometric attributes, such as the lane shape, lane curvature, start point, length, angle related to the bottom of the frames, and more, should be properly designed to avoid negatively affecting its diagnostic ability.
 Consequently, it is crucial to formulate the cost function in such a way that each of these attributes is effectively considered, enabling the label assignment process to identify the most relevant lanes and label them as positive.
+Our findings reveal that the current cost function utilized in recent lane detection models lacks optimality when it comes to curves.
+Through refinement of the model using a better-suited label assignment method, we demonstrate the potential for substantial improvement in the detection of curved lanes.